-Canadian Economic History (ECE316A), International Economic Problems (ECE318B), Industrial Organization (ECE320A), Statistical Analysis for Social Scientists II (ECE372B, Economic Analysis of Public Policy Issues (ECE442), and Money, Financial Institutions and Markets (ECE300B), Public Finance I and II (ECE410A, ECE412B), International Economics I and II (ECE416A, ECE418B) and Economics of Defence (ECE424B).
+Canadian Economic History (ECE316A), International Economic Problems (ECE318B), Industrial Organization (ECE320A), Statistical Analysis for Social Scientists II The Development of Economic Ideas (ECE372B).
+(ECE312B), Economics of the Environment (ECE442A), Cost Benefit Analysis of Environmental Issues (ECE444B), Topics in Microeconomics (ECE450A), Topics in Macroeconomics (ECE452B) and Money, Financial Institutions and Markets (ECE300B), Public Finance I and II (ECE410A, ECE412B), International Economics I and II (ECE416A, ECE418B) and Economics of Defence (ECE424B).
+Direct Readings in Economics Seminar (ECE492B).
 Students who contemplate later on pursuing postgraduate degrees in economics are strongly urged to include the two courses in quantitative analysis in their undergraduate studies.
 They also are encouraged to take as many courses in economics as are allowed in the economics degree programme at the College.